-1.1.2.1 Objective of the ABM Rules is to establish an efficient, transparent and nondiscriminatory balancing mechanism that allocates balance responsibilities and incentivize market participants to perform balancing, as well as to offer balancing services.
+1.1.2.1 Objective of the ABM Rules is to establish an efficient, transparent and non-discriminatory balancing mechanism that allocates balance responsibilities and incentivize market participants to perform balancing, as well as to offer balancing services.

-1.2 Conventions and Glossary
+1.2 Conventions and glossary

-1.2.1 Convention
+1.2.1 Conventions

-- 1.2.1.1 In this ABM Rules document, unless a clear contrary intention appears: - a. the singular number includes the plural number, and vice versa; - b. reference to any gender includes each other gender; - c. reference to any document, or instrument means such document, or instrument as in effect from time to time in accordance with the terms thereof; provided that reference to the Market Rules means the Market Rules that is in effect on the date when the ABM Rules are adopted; - d. references to any legislation include references to any statutory modification or re-enactment of such legislation and any legislation substituted for that legislation; and e. references to documents or legal acts shall be deemed to refer as well to all addenda or amendments thereto.
+- 1.2.1.1 In this ABM Rules document, unless a clear contrary intention appears: - a. the singular number includes the plural number, and vice versa; - b. reference to any gender includes each other gender; - c. reference to any document, or instrument means such document, or instrument as in effect from time to time in accordance with the terms thereof; provided that reference to the Market Rules means the Market Rules that is in effect on the date when the ABM Rules are adopted; - d. references to any legislation include references to any statutory modification or reenactment of such legislation and any legislation substituted for that legislation; and e. references to documents or instruments shall be deemed to refer as well to all addenda or amendments thereto.

-1.2.1.2 In these Albanian Balancing Market Rules:
+1.2.1.2 In these ABM Rules:

 - a.
-Time shall be Albanian Local Time. - b.
-Currency Currency used in ABM Rules shall be in Euro since the organized ex-ante electricity markets are cleared on this currency. - c.
+All times shall be Albanian local time. - b.
+Currency Currency used in ABM Rules shall be in Euro since the organized ex-ante electricity markets are cleared on this. - c.
 Units All technical units are expressed in the International System of Units (SI).
 Generation, transmission and consumption of electrical energy is expressed in kWh (MWh, GWh), similarly generation, transmission and consumption of reactive energy is expressed in kVARh (MVARh).
 Capacity or demand or Power is expressed in kW (MW).